ethersphere/bee-js/README.md

 The tests run in both context: node and dom with Jest.

-To run the test, you need to have a Bee cluster running locally.
+To run the integration tests, you need to have a Bee cluster running locally.
 To create a cluster, please consult the readme of [@ethersphere/bee-local](https://github.com/ethersphere/bee-local).

 By default, tests are run against local bee node 0 - `http://bee-0.localhost`.
 You can change it by setting environment variable `BEE_API_URL`.
 In order to run tests which require one more node, you need to define `BEE_PEER_API_URL` as well.
 Its default value `http://bee-1.localhost`